NorESSI/test-environment-nrec/stratum1-setup/README.md

 Put ssh public keys of project members into the file called authorized_keys.
 One key for each line.

-Create zone (easier to do with openstack command..)
+Create a zone (easier to do with openstack command..)

 ```console
 openstack zone create --email parosen@uio.no nessi-prod.uiocloud.no.